185 Woodland Place (Directions);

 "I'm excited to lend my efforts in building a youth program at First Presbyterian Huntsville!

-Jason started his Christian journey right here in Knoxville, TN in ’81 at Second Presbyterian where his dad took the position as youth minister and associate pastor.
-In ’87 his family moved to San Diego, CA where Jason participated in the youth program going on various mission trips to Mexico to help with their vacation bible school and community outreach.
+Jason began his Christian journey right here in Knoxville, TN in ’81 at Second Presbyterian where his dad took the position as youth minister and associate pastor.
+In ’87 his family moved to San Diego, CA where Jason participated in the youth program going on various mission trips to Mexico to help with their Vacation Bible School and community outreach.
 After graduating high school from El Dorado High School in El Dorado, AR in ’98, Jason eventually made his way to Idaho Falls, ID and helped with First Presbyterians youth program while coaching gymnastics at Idaho Falls Gymnastics Training Center.

 If you bank with the First National Bank of Oneida, you may arrange for automatic deductions through their "Bill Pay" program.

-Since we cannot all meet in person, we have been working hard to provide you with new ways to interact with the church.
-Therefore, for your convenience , First Presbyterian Church - Huntsville, TN has now established an online giving program in partnership with the Presbyterian Foundation.
+For the convenience of those who prefer to use a secure online donation platform, First Presbyterian Church - Huntsville, TN has now established an online giving program in partnership with the Presbyterian Foundation.

-Using the information provided in the next two columns, or HERE on your mobile device, you can donate to us without being present at a worship service.
-Your gift will be immediately available to the church for use in its General Fund which will support all of our ongoing ministries.
+Using the information provided in the next column, you can give to the church in a secure manner and your gift will be immediately available to the church for use in its General Fund which will support all of our ongoing ministries.
 You will receive an automatic acknowledgement email from the Foundation as well as a year-end gift summary for tax reporting.

 Thank you for your gifts!